 - tracks how much and for what purposes people donate, and

 - tracks how the donated money is then used by the church.

-I can explain best by way of example.
-For the purpose of this blog post, we’ll do a pretty standard, straight-forward example.
+Let’s use an example and we’ll do a pretty standard, straight-forward example.
 We can get into special situations later.

 Let’s say Joe Smith, Mary Jones and the Ron and Becky Adams family all donate to the church on Sunday February 16.

 - Joe Smith gives $50 to the General Fund – a designation for the money the church can use for it’s general operations.

 - Mary Jones gives $20 to the same fund.